jrkosinski/SCSecAudit/list.md

 ## Reentrancy
 **Issue: Reentrancy** The idea of [reentrancy](https://en.wikipedia.org/wiki/Reentrancy_(computing)) in computing is a superset of what we're discussing here in terms of EVM security vulnerabilities.
 This can be a vulnerability in that can lead to unexpected (by the developer) consequences, which may in some cases be exploitable.
-This has famously been used in exploits in which a contract method behaves as such (pseudocode):
+Reentrancy has famously been used in exploits in which a contract method behaves as such (pseudocode):

 ```
 REENTRANT METHOD: {